MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/helpfiles.md

     weight: 400
     parent: "macro_modules"
 ---
-# Creation of module help
+# Example 2.3: Creation of module help

 Generating help of a Macro Module is part of the video about Macro Modules from [Example 2: Creation of Global Macro Modules](/tutorials/basicmechanisms/macromodules/globalmacromodules)
 {{< youtube "M4HnA0d1V5k">}}